 Chorley Music Hub and Lancashire Music Service:

 We have an important link with Chorley Music Hub and have welcomed their staff here on many times to perform for our pupils.
 We support them by providing opportunities for them to promote ‘at risk’ instruments.
-They support us with composition workshops to our KS2 pupils and support our gifted and talented musicians with access to ensembles at the Chorley Music Centre Hub.
-Our school signing choir has also performed with them at their Christmas concerts.
+They support us with staff training and individual lessons.
+They also support our gifted and talented musicians with access to ensembles at the Chorley Music Centre Hub.
+Our school signing choir has also performed with them at their Ch ristmas concerts.
 Our Music subject leader works with the head of the music service to complete yearly reviews of Music provision in school and offers support and a critical eye to ensure we are always improving our offer to our pupils!

 Wider Opportunities:

 We believe that every child should have the opportunity to learn to play an instrument and read music.
-That is why we are committed to the ‘Wider Opportunities’ project with one year group in Key Stage 2.
+That is why we are committed to the ‘Wider Opportunities’ project.
 This is a whole class project, which gives all primary children the chance to play an instrument as an integral part of National Curriculum music lessons.
+In Key Stage One, the foundations for this are created with whole-class Recorder sessions in Y2, this is then built on in Y3 with a carefully planned progressive pathway.
+We then progress to whole class DOOD lessons.
+This is a fabulous instrument that offers a transition from Recorder to Woodwind instruments.
+It has the mouthpiece of a clarinet, but the feel and familiar hold of a recorder.
 We are currently offering Woodwind instruments in our programme so that pupils who show talent and/or are interested can take up small group tuition the following year.
+Finally, our Year 6 class combine all this learning in whole-class tuition in the Ukulele.
+All pupils who learn are offered the instrument and tuition free of charge as part of National Curriculum lessons.
+Pupils also perform to their parents and friends to demonstrate their progress on their instrument and to share their music with others!

 Extra-Curricular Music: